sumanchalki/private-public-chat-websocket/README.md

 This project is created using WebSocket.
 At the server, node.js and ws module are used.
-At the client, browser is used with the WebSocket api.
+At the client, WebSocket web api is used (browser based).
 That is maintained using Vanilla JS.

 How to clone?
 <ul>